parcivad/mc-server-parcivad-control/README.md

 The highlighted part is where the texture is saved.

+[Here](https://freshcoal.com/maincollection) you can find commands with textures in it.

 ## Tablist
 The plugin will create other chat format and a prefix for players with these Roles